UHDanke/gd_docs/docs/triggers/follows/advanced_follow.md

 ### Timewarp

-Timewarps that speed up the game also speed up the game's tick rate, Advanced Follow behavior remains consistent at higher timewarp values.
+Timewarp increases the tick rate at values higher than 1, for values lower than 1 the tick rate remains the same but movements are multiplied to match the slow-down.

-Timewarps that speed up the game do not reduce the game's tick rate, they instead multiply the movements applied by Advanced Follow.
-This changes Advanced Follow behavior at lower timewarp values, instant movement and easing will apply differently as a result, making all movements appear eased-in.
+Advanced Follow behavior remains consistent at higher game speed compared to default speed, but at lower game speed instant movement is reduced and all Advanced Follow effects that change velocity are no longer consistent with default speed.